tanvirhaer/TicTacToe/README.md

 From the my-app folder, nagivate to the src file: cd src

-To run the game, call:
+To run the game call from the command-line: npm start
-npm start